Aaron's First Day on the Job Goes Absolutely Nuclear — Modern Paraphrase | nocap.bible

-Leviticus 9 — Aaron''s first sacrifice and God shows up with fire
+Leviticus 9 — Aaron runs his first service and God literally sends fire from heaven

 📢 Chapter 9 — Aaron's Launch Day 🔥